AlexanderHaritonov/stereo_vs_lidar/README.md

 Estimate depth from stereo vision and compare against LiDAR point cloud.
 Run on frame sequences from KITTY Raw datasets and produce a video(s) visualizing the two side by side.
+Mean Absolute Error and Root Mean Squared Error as metrics of the diff between point cloud from lidar and depth estimated from stereo.
+Also, nearest distances to each bounding box as per stereo (left number) and as per lidar (right number).

 ## Setup